Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it is a read-only auth audit that checks anonymous viewer whoami status and configured YDB CLI tenant access.
-It clearly distinguishes from sibling tools like local_ydb_apply_auth_hardening and local_ydb_set_root_password.
+The description clearly states it is a read-only auth audit that checks anonymous viewer whoami status and configured YDB CLI tenant access.
+The verb 'check' and specific resources (anonymous viewer whoami status, YDB CLI tenant access) make the purpose precise and distinct from sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.